Monday, 22 March 2010

 Monday, 15 March 2010

-The Dulwich Picture Gallery is an institution that Knows What it Likes. to wit good old-fashioned oil paintings.
-No anguished scribblings or pickled whatnots in jars, just fine pictures by Rembrandt, Poussin and other luminaries.
+At Dulwich Picture Gallery you'll find no anguished scribblings or pickled whatnots in jars, just fine pictures by Rembrandt, Poussin and other luminaries.
 Walking in to the place one is transported back to an age before Isms, and in context the work of Paul Nash - some of it now a century old - seems almost outrageously inventive.

 This is the first decent Nash exhibition since the show at Tate Liverpool in 2003, and he has nothing like the profile he deserves.
 I suspect that I'm not alone in having grown up believing that Turner was the last British painter that ever lived.
 I learned about French Impressionists, German Expressionists and American Abstract Expressionists.
 We had Lowry and Henry Moore.